YasBenAll/fact-ai-project/README.md

 python experiments/scripts/results_to_json.py
 ```

-and then, the plots shown in our paper can be created by running
+and then, the plot shown in our paper can be created by running

 ```plots
 python experiments/scripts/plot_bounds.py